Kerala High Court: Controversy

 Kerala Legislative Assembly passed resolution for setting up a high court bench at Thiruvananthapuram, capital city of Kerala.
 The Union Government and the Supreme Court are favourable in sanctioning more high court benches in country, and had already sanctioned many in other states.
-However, a new high court bench at Thiruvananthapuram is still pending, due to opposition by some in the high court at Ernakulam.
+However, a new high court bench at Thiruvananthapuram is still pending, due to opposition by some in the high court at Kochi.
 The opposition is based on the rationale that when the United State of Travancore-Cochin (the forerunner to the State of Kerala) was created, it was agreed that its capital would be Travancore's capital Thiruvananthapuram, where the legislature and the executive would be based, but that the judiciary would be based in Kochi, Cochin's capital.